zanedr/front-end-submissions-public/1611/mod-4/jet-fuel/Marissa-Becca.md

 We strayed a lot from our wireframes.
 We were focusing too much at the beginning of our project on UX/UI and not focusing on the database itself.
 When we started putting our energy into our database, the UX/UI was left behind.
 We aren't very proud of our front-end but our database is doing the thing and we have tested it!

 Questions: How do we practice/learn how to test better?
+We tried to make a patch request to update the visitedc count.
+Couldn't figure it out in time so left it commented out.
+How would you implement a patch request for something like visited?

 -----

 # Instructor Feedback